tolisd/php-ads/README.md

 # php-ads
-a php project for displaying ads
+a php project for displaying classified ads